Wisconsin’s Democratic governor sues Republican Legislature over blocking ‘basic functions’

 “Republican legislators are unconstitutionally obstructing basic functions of government—actions that have not only aimed to prevent state government from efficiently and effectively serving the people of our state but are now actively harming tens of thousands of Wisconsinites every day across our state,” Evers said in a statement.

-The lawsuit argues that the state Supreme Court, controlled 4-3 by liberal justices, should take the case directly because of its significant statewide impact and the harm from blocking the pay raises, delaying programs and failing to achieve modern building standards.
+The lawsuit argues that the state Supreme Court should take the case directly because of its significant statewide impact and the harm from blocking the pay raises, delaying programs and failing to achieve modern building standards.
+Four of the court’s seven justices, who are elected, are liberals, giving them a majority.

 If the court agrees to accept the case, it would then set deadlines for arguments within weeks.
 Otherwise the case would have to work its way through the lower courts first, which would likely take months or longer.